fieldtrip/website/README.md

 * MarkDown documentation can be found on https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
 * Liquid documentation can be found on https://help.shopify.com/en/themes/liquid and https://shopify.github.io/liquid.

+## Evaluating the website locally

+If you make changes that you want to evaluate prior to publishing them, you have to install Ruby, Bundler, Jekyll, etc. Subsequently you can do

+    bundle exec jekyll serve --incremental --livereload

+which will convert the markdown into html and serve the complete website on http://localhost:4000.

 ## Checking for broken links and missing images

     wget --spider -r -nd -nv -o spider.log http://localhost:4000